The Government and Ministers set out their commitments in various ways but what happens to these after they are made and who makes sure they are kept?

 Step 1: Asking the Government on its commitments

-We wrote to the Government and its associated bodies to set out what its key commitments are in maternity services.
+We will write to the Government and its associated bodies to set out what its key commitments are in the specific area we have commissioned the Panel to look at.
 We will, in discussion with the Panel, decide on which commitments to evaluate.

 Step 2: An independent evaluation of Government's progress